 How to Keep a Mileage Log

-Remember the CRA requires you to keep all business records for at least six years, and that rule also applies to logbooks.
+Remember the CRA requires you to keep all business records for at least six years, and that rule also applies to logbooks or data from a mileage tracker app.
 If you get audited, those details can be essential.

 - (Sample Year Period % / Base Year Period %) x Base Year Annual Percentage = Calculate Annual Business Use

 Because you used the first quarter of the year as your sample year period, you also need to use the first quarter of the last year as your base year period.
 As a result, the equation becomes (50% / 33%) x 40% = 61%.

 Once you have that number, compare it to the percentage for your base year.
 If the number is within 10 points, you can use that figure as your annual percentage.
 In this situation, you used the vehicle 40% of the time for business during the base year and calculated 61% as your potential annual business use percentage.